-Key tasks for learners
+Key tasks for pupils

 - Don't stop going to, or working in, lessons you find hard or dislike talk to someone about any difficulties you are having there is always a solution! - Revise your homework plan if necessary and stick to it even when you don't feel like it.
 Don't wait until you are in the mood the further behind you get the less you will be in the mood.
-(Agree the plan with your parents for a hassle-free life.) - Resist the temptation to bury your head in the sand if things are getting out of hand talk to your parents/ mentor/subject teacher. - Ignore what friends and others are doing or saying -you are working for an easy life for YOU now and later.
+(Agree the plan with your parents for a hassle-free life.) - Resist the temptation to bury your head in the sand if things are getting out of hand - talk to your parents/ mentor/subject teacher. - Ignore what friends and others are doing or saying -you are working for an easy life for YOU now and later.

 - Agree the balance between work and social life and stick to it.
-Again, flexibility is the key if a special night comes up, agree that they can make up the work at another time. - All learners will fall behind, feel overwhelmed, or struggle with the balance of social and school demands at times.
+Again, flexibility is the key - if a special night comes up, agree that they can make up the work at another time. - All pupils will fall behind, feel overwhelmed, or struggle with the balance of social and school demands at times.
 When your child feels like this, arguing with them will not help.
-Talk to them about the issues, understand their feelings and help them to find a solution. - Consider using a reward to motivate your child.
-This is NOT bribery.
-Rewards do not have to be financial or very big - talk to your child about what they would value - an extra night out, an extension to the time they can come in, a trip with friends, being let off household chores etc. Little and often (for small achievements) is more motivating than one big reward for good results in the future. - Be flexible use the 80/20 rule.
-If your child is sticking to what they are supposed to be doing 80% of the time, they will be doing OK! - If they say they've got no homework in Year 10/Y11, they are lying.
+Talk to them about the issues, understand their feelings and help them to find a solution. - Be flexible use the 80/20 rule.
+If your child is sticking to what they are supposed to be doing 80% of the time, they will be doing OK! - 'If they say they've got no homework'.
 This needs sensitive handling as teenagers tend to attack when backed into a corner.
 See next page 'A strategy for dealing with excuses' for some ideas if excuses become a way of life - If your child is anxious or withdrawn, encourage them to talk to you or a trusted adult, and let them know you are there for them, and proud of them whatever.